bitpressio/bitpressio.github.io/mastering-docker-php.md

             <div class="columns">
                 <div class="column is-6 is-offset-3">
                     <h3 class="title">
-                        When I starting using Docker with PHP, it was overwhelming.
+                        When I started using Docker with PHP, it was overwhelming.
                     </h3>
                     <p>
                         Docker doesn't provide a set of conventions on <em>how</em> to use Docker with PHP projects.
 Not only are you responsible for learning how Docker works, but you also have to figure things out like file organization, connecting to a database, and setting up a development workflow.